Idol School (2017 TV series): Episode 1

 After the introduction of the show from the acting principal, Lee Soon-jae, the girls enter the classroom one by one, a video of the audition tape of the next student to enter playing on the screen in front of them.
-The girls begin their lessons with a vocal evaluation, singing "Into the New World" by Girls' Generation as the trainers Bada and Jang Jin-young rank them vocally in which Natty places first.
-Meanwhile, Lee Hae-in surprises people by doing poorly after losing her voice and another contestant, Som Hye-in, struggles with the lyrics.
+The girls began their lessons with a vocal evaluation, singing "Into the New World" by Girls' Generation as the trainers Bada and Jang Jin-young rank them vocally, in which Natty places first.
+Meanwhile, Lee Hae-in surprises people by doing poorly after losing her voice, and another contestant, Som Hye-in, struggles with the lyrics.

-They then started dance lessons with Park Jun-hee and Stephanie, where students must learn re-choreographed version of "Treasure" by Bruno Mars and "Deja Vu" by Beyonce with both songs' chorus looped on a cycle.
-Each group of 10 must keep dancing until they got picked off to rest, thus getting the pass from the instructors.
-Stephanie asked Bae Eun-yeong to step in to teach Yoo Ji-na during free practice.
-For the evaluation, Tasha ranked first while Jeong So-mi was last, scoring 1 point.
-Som Hye-in once again faced difficulties during the assessment and had been vomiting in the bathroom.
+They then start dance lessons with Park Jun-hee and Stephanie, where students must learn re-choreographed versions of "Treasure" by Bruno Mars and "Deja Vu" by Beyonce with both songs' choruses looped on a cycle.
+Each group of 10 must keep dancing until they get picked off to rest, thus getting the pass from the instructors.
+Stephanie asks Bae Eun-yeong to step in to teach Yoo Ji-na during free practice.
+For the evaluation, Tasha ranks first while Jeong So-mi ranks last, scoring 1 point.
+Som Hye-in once again faces difficulties during the assessment and vomits in the bathroom.

-Fitness instructor Yoon Tae-shik who has trained celebrities also performed a physical endurance test focusing on the lower body, especially hips, gluteal muscles and thighs with the students.
-First was a paired shadow-sitting competition, but at the individual chair-sitting competition, Kim Eun-suh lasted the longest, thus getting the maximum 10 points.
-Yoo Ji-Na came last out of the healthy participants, thus scoring only 0.4 points.
+Fitness instructor Yoon Tae-shik, who has trained celebrities, also performs a physical endurance test focusing on the lower body, especially the hips, gluteal muscles, and thighs with the students, in which the first test is a paired shadow-sitting competition.
+In the individual chair-sitting competition, Kim Eun-suh lasts the longest, thus getting the maximum 10 points.
+Yoo Ji-Na comes last out of the healthy participants, thus scoring only 0.4 points.

-After completing the entrance tests, the top student with the highest grades was announced, and Natty was congratulated during the opening ceremony with the faculty and the class, as was named class president.
-The students also begin their military-like dorm life, sleeping in one large room that'll fit all 40 of the students which would also be inspected regularly by a supervisor if a student earns 15 demerit points, they will be expelled.
-Yeo Kyung-sun.
-While the other students were sleeping Som Hye-in made the decision to leave the show due to poor health.
-At the end of the episode, they revealed the voting results, ranking of the 40 students and Top 9 students with Lee Hae-in ranking first.
+After completing the entrance tests, the top student with the highest grades is announced, and Natty is congratulated during the opening ceremony with the faculty and the class and is named class president.
+The students also begin their military-like dorm life, sleeping in one large room that would fit all 40 of the students, which would also be inspected regularly by a supervisor; if a student earns 15 demerit points, they will be expelled.
+While the other students are sleeping, Som Hye-in decides to leave the show due to poor health.
+At the end of the episode, they reveal the voting results ranking the 40 students and the top 9 students, with Lee Hae-in ranking first.